-As an Individual taxpayer or Business Owner, you can select to pay off your tax payments in installments by applying for Tax Payment Plan online.
+As an Individual taxpayer or Business Owner, you can select to pay off your federal income tax payments in installments by applying for Tax Payment Plan online.

 Let us understand in detail the eligibility criteria and different tax payment plans available by IRS for making tax payments in installments.

-The IRS allows the taxpayers to pay taxes over an extended period.
-There are multiple arrangements to choose to pay your 2021 taxes in installments which are due on 18th April 2022.
+The IRS allows taxpayers to pay taxes over an extended period.
+There are multiple arrangements to choose to pay your 2022 taxes in installments which are due on 18th April 2023.
 These arrangements are known as Pay Plans.

 Moreover, to benefit from this service, it is necessary to file your taxes.
 Generally, taxpayers are unaware that the penalties for failing to file a tax return are higher than the penalties for failing to pay taxes.

 Furthermore, after preparing your tax return, you can choose convenient tax payment plans.
 Selecting any of these payment plans enables you to pay your tax debt in full within an extended time or in installments.

 Important Note: Even if you opt for Tax Payment Plans, the tax unpaid tax amount is subject to interest and a monthly late payment penalty.